-the EPO, contemporary art meets science, technology and the environment in
+the EPO, contemporary art meets science and technology in

 unique fashion.
 Since 1978, works have regularly been commissioned from a wide